cacophony-wj/LeS/README.md

 Copy all of the files from the _LeS Directory/game folder files_ directory to your game folder.

+## To Launch the Game

+Navigate to the directory where you installed the modlist _Licentia et Servitium_.
+Inside you will notice an executable file called _ModOrganizer.exe_.
+This file (the _Mod Organizer 2_ application) has already been automatically installed and configured by Wabbajack with all the necessary mods to run the modlist and does not need to be updated, replaced, or manually configured.
+Simply launch it when instructed below to continue.

 ##  Updating

 **DO NOT UPDATE unless you have a CRITICAL BUG.**